terrydevops/autok8s/README.md

 ## How to use it

 - Prepare your running env.
 Now we setup with 1 master node and 2 worker nodes.
-- set up passwordless SSH login
+- Set up passwordless SSH login

 `$ sudo ssh-copy-id $IP `